 - Issue invoices promptly, and chasing outstanding payments diligently

-c) Consider charging penalty interest for late payment or getting invoice financing – all firms now have the right to charge late-payers interest on outstanding amounts under the Late Payment of Commercial Debts (Interest) Act.
+- Consider charging penalty interest for late payment or get in place invoice financing – all firms now have the right to charge late-payers interest on outstanding amounts under the Late Payment of Commercial Debts (Interest) Act.
 Often simply reminding customers you can charge this will encourage them to pay up.

 - Consider offering discounts for prompt payment – or if a customer signs up to pay by the direct debit scheme